August 27, 2016

 THE GREAT ST. LOUIS BANK ROBBERY (1959)

-Denton looks the part of the heist’s mastermind in dark overcoat and fedora hat, who plans on this being his last haul.
+McQueen walks into this first scene like his feet hurt.
+Soft-spoken, nervous, with a jacket not adequate for the temperature.
+He is hired as the getaway driver.
+He just wants to drive.
+This meant nothing until 1968.
+Denton looks the part of a worn out criminal and the heist’s mastermind in a dark overcoat and fedora hat.
+He plans on this being his last haul.
 His facial features and a permanent frown are a dead giveaway of his troubled past, his distrust of women in general, and a guy you do not want to cross.
 The number two man, David Clarke, is a loose cannon, claustrophobic from a prison term and seems to take the seriousness of the heist rather flippantly.
 He vouches for McQueen because his sister, Molly McCarthy, dated McQueen in college.
 She agrees to meet McQueen in a tavern where the most out-of-tune piano in St. Louis is plunking away.
-Despite his denials, she suspects he is going down the wrong path, thanks to her loser brother, and tries to talk him out of it.
+Despite his denials, she suspects he is going down the wrong roadthanks to her loser brotherand tries to reason with him.
 Her acting is a weak point.
-None worse than when, later, almost hysterically, between a laugh and a cry, drunk and sober, writes in lipstick on the bank window that it will be robbed.
+None worse than later, almost hysterically, between a laugh and a cry, drunk and sober, she writes on the bank window with lipstick that it will be robbed.
 Her male companion thinks she is loony as she keeps repeating, “But it’s funny.
 Isn’t it funny?!
 Don’t you think it’s funny?!”
 He does not.
 Neither did I. Her acting is very forced, lacking any believability.
-Her singsong voice is also annoying.
-Number four crime partner, the bespectacled James Dukas, is jealous of McQueen because he wanted to drive the escape vehicle.
-Like a child throwing a tantrum, through his smart-aleck smile and taunting, does everything he can to discredit the young McQueen.
+Her sing-song voice is also annoying.
+Number four crime partner, the bespectacled James Dukas, is jealous of McQueen because he wants to drive the escape vehicle.
+Like a child throwing a tantrum, through his smart-aleck smile and taunting, does everything he can to discredit the inexperienced McQueen.

 Note: A nice stylistic touch from the director is worth noting.
-When McQueen makes a call from a phone booth we do not hear his voice, only his expressions while talking to McCarthy.
+When McQueen makes a call from a phone booth we do not hear his voice, only his expressions while "talking" to McCarthy.
 Her voice is the one we hear, replying to McQueen.
 And as a testament to how patient people used to be, she asks the customers to hold while she takes his brief call.
 Not one customer threw a hissy fit.

 August 6, 2016